61Listings

 Units of various sizes are efficiently arranged.
 In other buildings, awkward layouts often create dead space or poorly placed columns, making offices feel smaller than they are.
 At O-NES TOWER, such concerns are eliminated.

-The outer columns use CFT (Concrete-Filled Steel Tube) structures, which are much slimmer than conventional RC or steel columns, providing a more spacious design.
+The building’s exterior columns use CFT (Concrete-Filled Steel Tube) structures, which are much slimmer than conventional RC or steel columns, allowing for a more spacious and open interior layout.

-Another unique feature is that OA floors come as standard finish on all office floors, which is rare in Thailand.
+Another standout feature of O-NES TOWER is that OA floors are standard on all office levels—a rare feature in Thailand.

 This is especially useful for companies that frequently change layouts.

-O-NES TOWER constantly monitors PM2.5 levels.
-A PM2.5-compatible filtration system is connected to all shared areas and offices.
-Regular inspections of ducts and filters ensure high maintenance standards.
-In Bangkok, where PM2.5 is a frequent issue, this provides great peace of mind.
+The building continuously monitors PM2.5 levels.
+A filtration system extends to all shared areas and offices, with regular inspections of ducts and filters to maintain high standards.
+This ensures a clean, safe environment in Bangkok, where PM2.5 is a common concern.

-Windows are double-glazed with Low-E coating and Argon gas insulation, plus horizontal louvers.
-This achieves excellent solar control while maintaining clear views.
+Windows are double-glazed with Low-E coating and Argon gas insulation, complemented by horizontal louvers.
+This provides excellent solar control while preserving clear, unobstructed views.

 An office of undeniable Japanese quality.